 Holistic and Integrated Life Cycle Sustainability Assessment (HILCSA)

-• Long-term and global fulfillment of societal needs and well-being as an end (social sustainability)
+• Social sustainability: Long-term, global fulfillment of societal needs and well-being

 hilcsa1